awestover/theknightdawns/README.md

 # theknightdawns

 ## information:
-an amazing game
+An amazing game.
+NOTE: the makefile is very broken, `make clean` every time you get an error.

 ## how to play it:
-  * Follow installation dirrections below
+  * Follow installation directions below
-  * run `sh main.sh` and follow specified dirrections
+  * run `sh main.sh` and follow specified directions
   * OR if you want, just make a json for your account (or even don't, if you pass no username to main.cpp then it will make your username `null`) run `make` and then `./main username`